utsav-shekhar/ITOps-Data-LifeCycle-Management-Agent/README.md

 - **Reduction Visualisation:** Visualise the cost reductions
 - **Automated Workflows:** Proactively identify and suggest optimizations, such as cost-driven trace data reduction.

-The agent is deployed at : `{}`

 Interaction with the agent can be done via prompts

 ## Sample Prompts
 - Get the observability cost for the last 24 hours
 - Show me all the pods that are currently running in the `<namespace>` namespace.
-- What are all the services currently availible?
+- What are all the services currently availible in Jaeger?
 - Fetch traces from the `<service>` for the last hour.
 - Benchmark the available sampling strategies on the trace file `<path>`, setting the rate to 0.45 and the window to 3600 seconds
 - I need to inspect the standard output for the `<podname>` pod, which is in the otel-demo namespace.